“I’ve invested too much to quit now.”

 However, the rationale behind such thinking is flawed.
 When the return is no longer relevant or clearly unachievable, the cost you’ve incurred should not be factored into the current decision.

-Yet, most people have trouble calling it quits, as they want to avoid wasting their prior investment — resulting in even bigger losses.
+Yet, most people have trouble calling it quits because they do not want to give up their prior investment.
+As a result, they end up suffering even bigger losses.

-This irrationality is called the Sunk Cost Fallacy, and it’s one of the deadliest traps in product management.
+This irrationality is called the Sunk Cost Fallacy, and it’s one of the deadliest traps when building a product.

 How can the sunk cost fallacy hurt a product?